Why Foster With TACT?

 8. Supporting Our Care Leavers

-Just because young people leave the care system, this shouldn’t mean that they lose our support.
-That’s why we started our TACT Connect service – a lifetime community to help and support our care leavers.
+Just because young people leave foster care it shouldn’t mean that they lose our support.
+That’s why we started our TACT Connect scheme – a lifetime community to help and support our young people and adults.

 9. Wide UK Coverage